Alexadre4444/X4CustomFaction/README.md

 This project is an external tool that allows the creation of equipment for a custom faction accessible only to the player.

-Currently, this project is limited to creating turrets using non-DLC assets.
+Currently, this project is limited to creating turrets using Egosoft assets.

 Adding a turret is done as follows: